PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Distributed Pricing Policy

 \subsection{Passenger Decision Function}

 Upon a vehicle's proposed price, the passenger may accept or reject the price.
 This is achieved through the passenger's utility function as follows:

-In Equation (\ref{eqn:passenger_utility}) above, we assign weights to the passenger preferences and consider 3 components: (i) preference in sharing the vehicle expressed by $\omega^4$ (ii) tolerance in waiting time expressed by $\omega^5$ (iii) preference in vehicle type expressed by $\omega^6$.
+In Equation (\ref{eqn:passenger_utility}) above, we assign weights to the passenger preferences and consider 3 components: {(i) preference in sharing the vehicle expressed by $\omega^4$, this is captured in the utility equation based on the current capacity of vehicle $j$ assigned to trip $i$, denoted by ${V^j_C}$. } (ii) tolerance in waiting time $T_{i}$ expressed by $\omega^5$ (iii) preference in vehicle type $V^{j}_{T}$ expressed by $\omega^6$, {where $\omega^4$, $\omega^5$, and $\omega^6$ are the weights associated with each of the factors affecting the customer’s overall utility.
+These values are set at random for each customer to represent a variety of customer preferences that can be accommodated by our system.
 The decision on whether or not a passenger accepts a proposed price is determined by the value of the utility function.
-If the value of the utility is greater or equal to the price multiplied by a flexibility factor $\delta_i$, then the customer accepts as follows:
+We introduce a flexibility factor $\delta_i$ to represent how much the customer $i$ is willing to compromise in the decision-making process}.
+If the value of the utility is $\geq$ the price multiplied by $\delta_i$, then the customer accepts as follows: